evvaletov/stepfg/README.md

 ## 0. Introduction

-This program converts a list of polygons in the x-y plane specified by vertices into a STEP file containing a 3D part obtained by extrusion of interiors regions of these polygons along the z-axis.
+This program converts a list of polygons in the x-y plane specified by vertices into a STEP\* file containing a 3D part obtained by extrusion of interiors regions of these polygons along the z-axis.

+\* STEP is an abbreviation for STandard for the Exchange of Product model data – ISO 10303-242.

 ## 1. Repository contents